-Conditions in the United States over the past year have been alarming.
+Conditions in the United States over the past two years have been alarming.
 It is abundantly clear that the need for community cohesion is great.

 The Trust Network reached out to community mediation centers across the U.S. (Resolution Virginia in Virginia) to help with this effort.
 Resolution Virginia responded by inviting peacebuilders across the state to become part of what is now called the VA Trust Network.

-We are looking to include the following people in the VA Trust Network:
+The following people make up the VA Trust Network:

 Trustworthy people willing to monitor local social or regular media and verify accounts of potentially violent situations;